catseye/Lariat/README.md

 discussion on implementation, see [Appendix A](#appendix-a).

-The operation should be deterministic in the sense that, given the same set, it should return the same name.
+The operation should be deterministic in the sense that, given the same set of names, it should always return the same fresh name.

 > **Note**: It is not required that the `fresh` operation be
 > exposed to the user; it is, rather, a structural requirement